-Grey Crowned Cranes are well protected in Zambia's National Park network.
-Liuwa National Park, with the highest population of Grey Crowned Cranes is well managed with good support too from Africa Parks.
-Lochinvar and Blue Lagoon National Parks, straddling the Kafue Flats are less well managed.
-South Luangwa National Park is very well managed and strongly protected.
+Grey Crowned-cranes are well-protected in Zambia's National Park network.
+Liuwa National Park, with the highest population of Grey Crowned-cranes, is well-managed and also supported by Africa Parks.
+Lochinvar and Blue Lagoon National Parks, straddling the Kafue Flats, are not as well-managed.
+South Luangwa National Park, however, is very well-managed and strongly protected.

 However, conservation efforts in these protected areas are mostly focused on large mammals and little attention is given to birds in general.
-Thus there is insufficient support in conservation efforts aimed at safeguarding the Grey Crowned Crane populations.
+Thus, there is insufficient support in conservation efforts aimed at safeguarding the Grey Crowned-crane populations.
 Geothermal mining is under consideration for Lochinvar National Park on the Kafue Flats, and the potential for other such unsustainable developments within National Parks is of concern.

-l.
 Zimbabwe

-The vast majority of Zimbabwe's Grey Crowned Cranes are outside of protected areas.
+The vast majority of Zimbabwe's Grey Crowned-cranes are outside of protected areas.
 Hwange National Park is the only fully Protected Area that has cranes.
 The Driefontein Grasslands and Middle Zambezi Valley are both Important Bird Areas and Ramsar Sites, which raises the profile of these areas, but does little to reduce threats to them.